TRUCKPARK OF THE FUTURE - WELCOME TO 2049

 Contactless payments

-The 2021 consumer uses daily contactless transactions, and it has grown into the payment of choice, with a study confirming that 79% of respondents use contactless payments worldwide.
-46% moved contactless cards to the top of their wallet, 82% view contactless as the cleaner way to pay, and 74% state they will continue to use contactless payments post-pandemic.
+The 2024 consumer uses daily contactless transactions, and it has grown into the payment of choice, with a study confirming that 79% of respondents use contactless payments worldwide.
+46% moved contactless cards to the top of their wallet, 82% viewed contactless as the cleaner way to pay, and 74% said they would continue using contactless payments post-pandemic.

 More than half of consumers are concerned about handling notes and coins - meaning 60% plan on using online and contactless payments instead of physical currency.
-Moving forward, almost a third are open to retiring notes and coins from use.
+Almost a third are open to retiring notes and coins from use.

 Trends will include: